TomasHovorka/WordR/cran-comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 2 NOTEs:

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Tomas Hovorka <tomashovorka@seznam.cz>'

+This should be OK.

->** running examples for arch 'x64' ...
-[11s] NOTE
+** running examples for arch 'x64' ...
+[15s] NOTE
->Examples with CPU or elapsed time > 10s
+Examples with CPU or elapsed time > 10s
->user system elapsed
+               user system elapsed
->addFlexTables 16.57 2.71 7.77
+addFlexTables 18.66   3.17    9.52

-Communication from previous submission:
+Communication about this NOTE from previous submission:

 > Hi,
 > output from running the example on my laptop: